logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-desktop-applications/testarchitect-register-server.md

 Otherwise, do the following to restart TestArchitect Register Server manually:

--   **Windows**: Go to location TA\_INSTALL\_DIR\\binclient\\agents\\, then double-click the TARegisterServer.exe file.
+-   Windows: Go to location TA\_INSTALL\_DIR\\binclient\\agents\\, then double-click the TARegisterServer.exe file.
--   **Linux**: Go to location /usr/local/logigear/testarchitect/binclient/agents/, then execute the TARegisterServer.sh file using the terminal.
+-   Linux: Go to location /usr/local/logigear/testarchitect/binclient/agents/, then execute the TARegisterServer.sh file using the terminal.
--   **macOS**: Go to location /Applications/TestArchitect/binclient/agents/, then execute the TARegisterServer.sh file using the terminal.
+-   macOS: Go to location /Applications/TestArchitect/binclient/agents/, then execute the TARegisterServer.sh file using the terminal.